Fraud in electronic commerce in Latin America

 E-commerce fraud is a criminal activity that involves using Internet services or programs to deceive or take advantage of other people or companies that carry out online transactions.

-To prevent fraud in e-commerce, it is important to implement security measures, such as identity verification, risk analysis, anomaly detection, and data protection.
+To prevent fraud in e-commerce, it is important to implement security measures such as identity verification, risk analysis, anomaly detection and data protection.

-Fraud in electronic commerce and its impact
+Fraud in e-commerce and its impact

-According to the study The true cost of fraud in Latin America 2021, 34% of fraud attempts are through mobile browsers, as retailers and companies offering mobile commerce increased from 69% in 2019 to 87% in 2021 .
+According to the study The True Cost of Fraud in Latin America 2021, 34% of fraud attempts are through mobile browsers, as retailers and companies offering mobile commerce increased from 69% in 2019 to 87% in 2021.

 Apps you need when opening your e-commerce